charm-13/petcafe/docs/ExampleFlows.md

 ## 1. Pet Cafe User Purchasing Example Flow

 The user "dragonluvr5" decides that they want to buy a treat for their favorite dragon in the cafe.
-They check the cafe catalog by calling ```GET /catalog``` to make sure there are multiple treats available.
+They check the cafe catalog to make sure there are multiple treats available.
 They see the treat with id 328 which costs 50 gold.
 To buy that treat they:
+1. Check the catalog by calling ```GET /catalog```
-1. Create a cart by calling ```POST /carts``` to get a cart with id 702,
+2. Create a cart by calling ```POST /carts``` to get a cart with id 702,
-2. Then they call ```POST /carts/702/items/328``` and pass in a quantity of 2.
+3. Then they call ```POST /carts/702/items/328``` and pass in a quantity of 2.
-3. Then they checkout by calling ```POST /carts/702/checkout``` and jump with glee as the treats enter their inventory.
+4. Then they checkout by calling ```POST /carts/702/checkout``` and jump with glee as the treats enter their inventory.

 ## 2. Pet Cafe User-Pet Interaction Example Flow

 The user identified by id `475` has the goal of adopting all creatures available, and strategizes by prioritizing interactions with the ones they have the lowest affinity with.
-They call `POST /creatures/475` to check their affinity levels with the available creatures, and decide to interact with the creature with id `25`, who has affinity level `20` with the user.
+They check their affinity levels with the available creatures, and decide to interact with the creature with id `25`, who has affinity level `20` with the user.
+Then, they adopt the creature because they see that they have enough affinity with it.
 To satisfy the needs of the creature they do the following.

+1. Call `POST /creatures/475` to view the creatures
-1. Call `GET /creatures/475/stats` and pass in a `creature_id` of 25 to get the creature's current hunger and happiness levels.
+2. Call `GET /creatures/475/stats` and pass in a `creature_id` of 25 to get the creature's current hunger and happiness levels.
-2. Feed the creature using a treat by calling `POST /creatures/475/feed` and passing in `creature_id` and `treat_id`.
+3. Feed the creature using a treat by calling `POST /creatures/475/feed` and passing in `creature_id` and `treat_id`.
-3. Play with the creature by calling `POST /creatures/475/play` and passing in the `creature_id`.
+4. Play with the creature by calling `POST /creatures/475/play` and passing in the `creature_id`.
-4. Check the creature's updated happiness and hunger levels using `GET /creatures/475/stats` again.
+5. Check the creature's updated happiness and hunger levels using `GET /creatures/475/stats` again.
-5. Rinse and repeat until the creature is either full or completely happy.
+6. Call `POST/creatures/475/adopt` and pass in a `creature_id` of 25 to adopt that creature

 ## 3. Pet Cafe User Viewing Example Flow